andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/swift-how-tos/swift-cheat-sheet-for-iphone-camera-access-usage.md

 # Set Camera Usage Description in Info.plist

-When you request permission to use the device&#8217;s camera, a short message will appear in the default iOS system dialog.
+When you request permission to use the device's camera, a short message will appear in the default iOS system dialog.
 You customize this message by adding the `Privacy - Camera Usage Description` key to your Info.plist file.

-For the **value** of this plist property, type a short string describing what you&#8217;re using the camera for.
+For the **value** of this plist property, type a short string describing what you're using the camera for.

-If you **don&#8217;t** set this, your app will crash when you request access to the camera.
+If you **don't** set this, your app will crash when you request access to the camera.

 <a name="check-authorization-status" class="jump-target"></a>